batocera-linux/batocera.linux/batocera-Changelog.md

 Support for Nvidia cards requiring the legacy 340.108 driver.
 Add support for the Ayaneo 2S
 Add support for the Ayaneo Air Plus (6800U) model
-Add support for the Rock 5c
+Add support for the Radxa Rock 5c
+Add support for the Banana Pi BPI-M7
 ### Added
 - Support for Lexaloffle Voxatron (needs official engine, no emulator provided)
 - C64: support for REU (RAM Expansion Unit), .d71 and .g64 ROM format